 The object placement of object classes defines in which COO Store and MMC Store new objects are created.

 The object placement is one of the most important points at the design of a Fabasoft Folio installation.
 In a single domain installation there is the decision in which store the object of an object class are created.
 In a tenant system there is an additional dimension.
 Should the object be created in the tenant or in the main domain?

 The COO store defines the assignment of an object to a tenant.
 An object which is created in the COO store of tenant A is an object of tenant A, no matter which user this object has created or which user the owner of the object is.

-The property Object Placement (COOSYSTEM@1.1:classplacement) defines in which COO store the objects of the class are created.
+The property Object Placement (COOSYSTEM@1.1:domainplacement) defines in which COO store the objects of the class are created.

-If a new object is created in a tenant, the software checks whether there are stores in the property COO Stores for new Objects in the object class.
+If a new object is created in a tenant, the software checks whether there are stores in the property COO Stores for new Objects for the object class in the current domain.

 Fabasoft Folio objects can also be created in Fabasoft Folio COO Stores that are not directly connected to the tenant of the creator.

 Example: In the primary domain a Fabasoft Folio Store can be set up in which all objects of a particular application (e.g. the Fabasoft Workflow software component) are saved.